meladroit/svdt/README.md

 Put svdt.3dsx, svdt.smdh, and svdt.xml in sd:/3ds/svdt/.
 Run from the homebrew launcher.
 Make sure you can select a target app, since svdt will want to access its save data.

 For games that don't handle gfxInitDefault() well for some reason (Animal Crossing: New Leaf is a prominent example), svdt has an emergency mode.
 Since the homebrew launcher doesn't care about the L/R shoulder buttons, these are ideal for binding to functions that need to be executed before the application gets to gfxInitDefault().
-* Hold down the left shoulder button while starting svdt to dump all save data into a time-stamped folder in the SD card (ex. sd:/svdt/Cubic Ninja/20151021_060942/).
+* svdt automatically backs up all save data into a time-stamped folder in the SD card (ex. sd:/svdt/Cubic Ninja/20151021_060942/).
+Hold down the left shoulder button while starting svdt to skip this.
 * Hold down the right shoulder button while starting svdt to dump the contents of sd:/svdt_inject/ into the target save data.
 If no directory named svdt_inject exists in the SD root, nothing is attempted.

 These functions are available for all games, not just misbehaving ones.